Hit and Run: What Happens When Someone Leaves an Accident Scene?

 Contact Us Now for Help with a Hit-and-Run Accident Claim

-If you were hurt in a hit-and-run accident, the experienced South Carolina car crash attorneys of Schiller & Hamilton are here help you.
-We know that you did the responsible thing and remained at the scene of the crash, while the other driver did not.
+If you were hurt in a hit-and-run accident, the South Carolina car crash attorneys of Schiller & Hamilton are here to help you.
+We know that you did the responsible thing and remained at the scene of the crash while the other driver did not.
 We are here to make sure that you do not pay out of pocket for someone else’s thoughtless and criminally negligent actions.